 Discounted ticket packs of 10, 15 and 20 tickets are offered for group visitors.

 Book discounted tickets here: Muay Thai Saturday Fight at World Siam Stadium

 Address: World Siam Stadium at Tawanna Bangkapi, 3500 Ladprao Road Khlong Chan, Ladprao, Bang Kapi District, Bangkok

 How to get there: The easiest way for getting to this Muay Thai stadium from the city center is by taking a taxi.
 Depending on where in Bangkok you are staying, the trip to the boxing stadium in Bangkapi should cost around 200-300 THB.
 Otherwise, you can take the newly opened MRT Yellow Line skytrain to Bang Kapi station.

 5. MBK Fight Night

-Perhaps less authentic than the stadiums mentioned above, MBK Center is a gigantic shopping center, where you can find everything, including high-end products.
-This is also good place to see free Muay Thai fights.
-Now there are monthly Thai Boxing matches at MBK shopping center.
+Perhaps less authentic than Bangkok boxing stadiums mentioned above, MBK Center is a gigantic shopping center, where you can find everything, including high-end products.
+This is also a good place to see free Muay Thai fights in Bangkok as there are two monthly Thai Boxing match events at MBK shopping center.
 This place often attracts a large audience so the atmosphere is very bustling and you can watch great women's matches.